16 min read

 lrwxrwxrwx 1 root root 0 Aug 8 20:57 mnt -> mnt:[4026533227]

-As this is starting to get fairly long, this is a good point to stop and continue in On Unsharing Namespaces, Part Two where we’ll cover the net and user namespaces..
+As this is starting to get fairly long, I will stop rambling on and continue in On Unsharing Namespaces, Part Two where we’ll cover the net and user namespaces.

 Summary